cairo-book/cairo-book/src/ch11-09-printing.md

 {{#include ../listings/ch11-advanced-features/no_listing_09_display_trait_with_format/src/lib.cairo}}
 ```

-Cairo also provides the `write!` and `writeln!` macro to write formatted strings in a formatter.
+Cairo also provides the `write!` and `writeln!` macros to write formatted strings in a formatter.
 Here are some examples:

 ```rust